 4. Cook Twice as Much Food

 A simple way to get ahead on your new keto way of eating is to cook extra food.
-Use this food for your next days lunch, or just as back up in case things go funny (like they do) and you need quick food.
+Use this food for your next days lunch, or just as back up in case things go funny (like they do) and you need something quick.

 Watch the ingredients in whatever breakfast sausage you buy and get the brand with the least amount of bad ingredients (some pork sausage meat contains sugar, wheat, or other starches).